clairedavid/ml_in_hep/week1/NN1_modelRep.md

 Every layer except the output layer include a bias neuron and is fully connected to the next layer.
 ````

+Each neuron (or node) performs a linear transformation on the inputs (weighted sum) followed by a non-linearity (the activation function).

 ### Deep or not deep: is that a question
 ````{prf:definition}